mindsdb/mindsdb-docs-old/mindsdb-docs/docs/faq.md

 Well, as most names, we needed one, we like science fiction and the [culture series](https://en.wikipedia.org/wiki/The_Culture_(series)), where there are these AI super smart entities called Minds.

-How about the DB part?.
+How about the DB part?
 Although in the future we will support all kinds of data, currently our objective is to add intelligence to existing data stores/databases, hence the term DB.
 As to becoming a **Mind** to your **DB**.

 Why the bear?
 Who *doesn't* like bears!
 Anyway, a bear for UC Berkeley where this all was initially coded.